Welcome to 2024

 with Senior Scholars at Queens

-A major highlight of our Spring Semester is the Wildacres retreat in the mountains near Little Switzerland NC.
-It is three relaxing days of learning, fellowship, entertainment and hiking at a beautiful 1,400 wilderness preserve.
-This year’s event will take place April 24 – 27.
-Registration will begin January 20, 2023.
-See the website and weekly emails for more information.
+One major highlight of our Spring Semester is the Wildacres retreat in the mountains near Little Switzerland, NC.
+The setting offers us three relaxing days of learning, fellowship, hiking, conversations with new and old friends, and entertainment, all taking place in a beautiful 1,400 wilderness preserve.
+The Wildacres Team recently scheduled our 2024 event from April 22 – 25.
+Registration will begin late in January.
+See our website and weekly emails for more information about Wildacres.

-During 2022 our Marketing Committee expanded our reach into new areas.
-During the year, we signed up two adult living facilities under licenses to zoom our weekly meetings to their residents.
-In November, we held a joint meeting with a senior group at Friendship Missionary Baptist Church to hear Tom Hanchett talk about the historic McCrorey Heights neighborhood.
+Our Marketing Committee continues to expand our outreach into new areas.
+We now have several adult living facilities under licenses to Zoom our weekly meetings for their residents.
+This past October, we held a joint meeting with a senior group at Friendship Missionary Baptist Church to hear Dr. Kevin Soden speak about the health of seniors.

-Volunteers are critical to the operations of Senior Scholars and I want to thank all our current volunteers who keep us going week after week.
+- Volunteer!
+You are critical to the operations of Senior Scholars, and I want to thank all our current volunteers who keep us going week after week.
 Remember – we have no paid staff.
 Please volunteer today using the volunteer tab on our website or sending us an email.
-We need you whether you are a long-time member or just joined in 2022.
+We need you whether you are a long-time member or just joined during 2023.
 Being a volunteer is an excellent way of meeting new people and providing a service to the senior community of Charlotte.
+Personally, my having agreed to be on the Board after I retired in 2018 has led to many new friendships.

 Senior Scholars at Queens